 During the past year Highlands Center for Natural History volunteers:

-- Logged over 9,000 hours of volunteer time
+- Logged thousands of hours of volunteer time

-- Provided nearly 700 hours conducting fuels reductions and facilities maintenance projects on site
+- Contributed to fuel reduction efforts and facilities maintenance projects on site

-- Had 12,000 contacts with individuals through events and programs
+- Had thousands of contacts with individuals through events and programs

-- Had over 9,000 contacts days with children through the Schoolyard Habitat Program
+- Had thousands of contacts days with children through the Schoolyard Habitat Program

 Don’t see a role that fits your skills or interests but would like to volunteer?
 Give us a call, come talk to us or fill out an application and we’ll discuss how the Highlands Center for Natural History can use your help.
 We are open to creating volunteer opportunities to fit your talents and experience.